okunator/Dippa/README.md

             - `kumar.yml` data related to the kumar dataset
             - `pannuke.yml` data related to the pannuke dataset
         - `dl/`
+            - `filters/` couple files containing utilities for convolving kernels on matrices
+            - `losses/` contains all different losses and utilities for them
+            - `models/` contains all the different models and utilities for them
             - `datasets.py` pytorch DataSet class for the experiments
             - `inferer.py` class for inference, post processing and benchmarking of the trained models
             - `lightning_model.py` pytorch lightning class abstraction for any pytorch model used in this project
-            - `losses.py` classes for different losses that can be used for diff models
-            - `loss_builder.py` wrapper classes to combine different loss functions into one joint loss.
-            - `model_builder.py` wrapper classes to modify different backbone models to do instance or panoptic seg
             - `torch_utils.py` utility functions for torch tensors
         - `img_processing/`
             - `augmentations.py` data augmentations